walterdejong/synctool/doc/chapter5.md

 In this case, you could also easily use the UNIX `sed` command.
-If you have multiple variables to replace, `synctool-template` is more easy.
+If you have multiple variables to replace, `synctool-template` is more easy. synctool-template accepts variables either from the command-line or from the shell environment.

 Now, when you want to change the configuration, edit the template file instead. synctool will see the change in the template, and update the